shiva-karthick/nusmods_plus_plus/server/README.md

 - npm v8.3.1
 - node v16.14.0

-In the root server directory `server`, run `npm install` to install all the dependencies.
+In the root server directory `server`, run `npm install` or just `npm ci` to install all the dependencies.

 ## Running